aeturrell/coding-for-economists/intro.md

 Note that if you're on a secure network, you may find that options 2 and 3 don't work for you.
 However, as long as you can download and run files locally, option 1 should always work.

-For a small number of the examples using data, you may need to download the relevant files from this book's github [repository](https://github.com/aeturrell/coding-for-economists/tree/main/data), but this will always be explained in the relevant subsections.
+For a small number of the examples using data, you may need to download the relevant files from this book's Github [repository](https://github.com/aeturrell/coding-for-economists/tree/main/data), but this will always be explained in the relevant subsections.

 ```{admonition} Tip
 :class: tip